US Embassy announces online course on critical thinking | The Asian Age Online, Bangladesh

-The course titled ‘Massive Online Open Course (MOOC)’ is provided by World Learning on behalf of the Online Professional English Network (OPEN) Program, sponsored by the US Department of State, an US embassy press release said here today.
+The course titled 'Massive Online Open Course (MOOC)' is provided by World Learning on behalf of the Online Professional English Network (OPEN) Program, sponsored by the US Department of State, an US embassy press release said on Tuesday, reports BSS.

 This special "Integrating Critical Thinking Skills into the Exploration of Culture in an EFL Setting" MOOC is one of many initiatives the US Diplomatic Mission in Bangladesh is supporting this year to promote greater cooperation, dialogue, and mutual understanding between Bangladeshis and Americans, said the release.